WojtekKamilowski/CI_PP3_TDP/README.md

 #### Option 2: Preview last planned data
 Selecting Option 2 prints a reminder to pre-order trailers for next operations.
-Example 'Cork, IE->Dublin, IE': '2', which means the user should contact a haulage opeartor to order 2 trailers.
+Example 'Cork, IE->Dublin, IE': '2', which means the user should contact a haulage operator to order 2 trailers.

 The option can be used to check what was planned for the operations before running the daily trailer forecast (option 9) or After the daily trailer forecast as a support when ordering trailers from haulage providers for next loading.